Applications are closed.

-- Communication skills: You have the ability and desire to explain technology to those that aren’t as familiar with technology tools and concepts.
+- Communication skills: You have the ability and desire to explain technology to those who aren’t as familiar with technology tools and concepts.
 You can translate real-world problems into technical solutions.
 Your strong writing and spoken communication skills are complemented by an equally strong emotional intelligence.

-- Comfort with uncertainty: You understand that tech is only a small part, and often the easiest part, of building or changing complex systems.
+- Comfort with uncertainty: You understand that tech is only a small part, and often the easiest part, of changing complex systems.
 You can remain resilient if uncertainty or bureaucracy hinder progress and deal with making progress despite uncertainty.
 You have a comfort navigating new, lightly defined spaces and projects.